Sore throats are very common in winter and are usually caused by a virus that will get better by itself.

 Your child has a very painful, red area of skin, especially if it is getting bigger quickly

 Your baby is under one month old and has a temperature of 38°C

 Call 111 or ask for an urgent GP appointment if your child:

-- your child is much more sleepy than normal or irritable (unable to settle them with cuddles, toys, TV, or snacks – especially if they remain sleepy or irritable despite any fever coming down)
+Your child is much more sleepy than normal or irritable (unable to settle them with cuddles, toys, TV, or snacks

 Your child does not need to be rushed to A&E but you should seek medical advice today.

 - Ring your GP surgery during their opening usual opening hours

 - Contact your nearest Walk-in Centre (click to link find)